ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-10-trump-rally-orcl-cpi.md

   - Trade Ideas
 ---

-Yesterday's session opened down 2%+ on oil at $119 — and closed up 0.8% on a single Trump comment.
+Yesterday's session opened down 2%+ on oil at $119, and closed up 0.8% on a single Trump comment.
 The President told CBS News the Iran war is "very complete, pretty much" and floated seizing control of the Strait of Hormuz.
 WTI went from $119 to $94 in four hours.
 The S&P recovered 270 points intraday.
 That is not a bull market.
 That is a hostage market.
 Geopolitical noise remains the only driver and the signal can reverse without warning.
 Maintain tight stops.
-ORCL reports tonight — the one catalyst with actual fundamentals.
+ORCL reports tonight, the one catalyst with actual fundamentals.
 Watch it closely.

 ## 🗣️ TRUMP VERBATIM — The Comment That Moved Markets

 > "We're achieving major strides toward completing our military objective.
 The war is very complete, pretty much.
-We are also focused on keeping energy and oil flowing to the world." — President Trump to CBS News, March 9 ~14:30 ET.
+We are also focused on keeping energy and oil flowing to the world.", President Trump to CBS News, March 9 ~14:30 ET.

 He also told reporters the U.S. is considering taking operational control of the Strait of Hormuz.
 Both statements sent WTI from $119 to $94.